antinvestor/matrix/README.md

 Then point your favourite Matrix client at `http://localhost:8008` or `https://localhost:8448`.

-## Progress

-We use a script called "Are We Synapse Yet" which checks Sytest compliance rates.
-Sytest is a black-box homeserver test rig with around 900 tests.
-The script works out how many of these tests are passing on matrix and it updates with CI.
-As of January 2023, we have 100% server-server parity with Synapse, and the client-server parity is at 93% , though check CI for the latest numbers.

-In practice, this means you can communicate locally and via federation with Synapse servers such as matrix.org reasonably well, although there are still some missing features (like SSO and Third-party ID APIs).

-We are prioritising features that will benefit single-user home servers first (e.g Receipts, E2E) rather than features that massive deployments may be interested in (OpenID, Guests, Admin APIs, AS API).

 This means Matrix support amongst others:

 - Core room functionality (creating rooms, invites, auth rules)